dfelinto/blender-manual/manual/modeling/geometry_nodes/instances/instances_to_points.rst

 .. figure:: /images/modeling_geometry-nodes_point_instances-to-points_node.png
    :align: right

-   The Instances to Points node.
+   :alt: Instances to Points node.

 The *Instances to Points* node generates points at the origins of top-level instances.
 Attributes on the :ref:`instance domain <attribute-domains>` are moved to the point cloud points.